Welcome to participate in the 30th Paavo Nurmi Marathon

 Drinks station for the 10K:

 Personal drinks will be on a separate table after the tables with sports drinks and water.
-If you want to use your own drinks during the race, these must be brought to the event office by 11:00 am on 17th of August and placed in the crates provided in the tent in front of the office.
+If you want to use your own drinks during the marathon and half marathon race, these must be brought to the event office by 11:00 am on 22th of August.
 The bottles must be clearly labelled with NUMBER OF DRINKS STATION / KM and the running number of the participant.
 At the two-lined drinking station personal drinks are always placed on the right-hand side.
 Personal drinks can only be provided for the half marathon and the marathon.

 Results, timing and interval times